aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 To deploy the solution, you will require an AWS account.
 If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
-Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.
+Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create AWS IAM roles.

 #### Deployment